Welcome To Bali

 - Parking Area Equipped with Lights

 From Ngurah Rai International Airport, please go straight follow the road until the traffic roundabout and go to the right direction.
 Approximately one KM from the roundabout, you will find the first traffic light, turn right and follow the sign to Jalan Uluwatu 45.
 A hotel taxi or shuttle bus is available to take you from the airport to the resort.
 The hotel taxi operates 24 hours a day and the shuttle bus from 8.00 am to 8.00pm at scheduled time.
-Hotel taxi cost US$22/car/way onward and shuttle bus cost at US$6/person/way respectively and should be booked in advance with the concierge.
-Otherwise guests can take an airport taxi which will cost approximately US$7.
+Hotel taxi cost US$22/car/way onward and shuttle bus cost at US$6/person/way and should be booked in advance with the concierge.
+Alternatively guests can take an airport taxi which will cost approximately US$7.
 To reserve your transportation please contact us at firstname.lastname@example.org